openconfig/featureprofiles/feature/experimental/policy/policy_vrf_selection/otg_tests/DSCP_Based_traffc_steering_between_VRFs_and_GUE_Encap/README.md

     * IPv4Prefix1/24, IPv6Prefix1/64, IPv4Prefix1/24, IPv6Prefix1/64 with a local-preference of 200 and VPNH of IPv4Prefix17 and IPv6Prefix17
   * Start all the Flows from ATE2:Port3 to DUT:Port4, both GUE encaped as well as unencaped.<br>
   * Expectations:
     * All GUE encaped traffic received in the Default VRF destined for IPv4Prefix12/28 is decaped and sent back to ATE2:Port3 based on LPM lookup of EBGP learnt routes.
 Ensure that the DSCP vaule from Outer header is copied to the inner header.
-Also, ensure that the TTL value of the inner header is accurate.
+Also, ensure that the TTL value of the inner header is accurate and is the same as what it was prior to encap.
     * Unencaped BE1-AF1 traffic is punted to default VRF and then GUE encaped to IPv4Prefix11/28, its TOS Byte updated as per the table above plus, ttl value from the inner header is copied to the outer header.
     * Unencaped AF2-AF4 traffic received from ATE2:Port3 must be routed to ATE1:Port1 via the DEFAULT VRF in the DUT based on LPM lookup of the IBGP learnt routes from ATE1:Port1.<br><br><br>

-**RT-3.32.4: BE1-AF4 traffic migration to Default VRF, GUE encap and then route to ATE2:Port3**
+**RT-3.32.4 to RT-3.32.6: BE1-AF4 traffic migration to Default VRF, GUE encap and then route to ATE2:Port3**
   * Follow RT-3.32.2 and RT-3.32.3 for migrating rest of the traffic i.e. AF2-AF3 to Default VRF, encap, remark and send out DUT:Port4 towards ATE2:Port3

+**RT-3.32.7: BE1-AF4 traffic fallback to DUT:Port1 towards ATE1:Port1**
+  * Start all traffic flows
+  * Stop advertising "Prefix14 and Prefix15 over the EBGP session between DUT:Port4 and ATE2:Port3.
+This will result in the IBGP session via DUT:Port3 and ATE2:Port2 to be down.<br>

+  * Expectations:
+    * Zero traffic loss expected as the unencaped BE1-AF4 traffic flows from ATE2:Port3 is expected to be routed by the DUT via the lower local-preference routes that the DUT learnt on its IBGP peering with ATE1:Port1.